averkoc/tools/ws1demo.md

   - Acts like a physical computer in the local LAN.
   - Gets IP settings from the home router like the Windows PC.

-> See [VirtualBox networking](https://docs.oracle.com/en/virtualization/virtualbox/7.0/user/networkingdetails.html) for more detail explanation about the different networking options.
+> See [VirtualBox networking](https://docs.oracle.com/en/virtualization/virtualbox/7.0/user/networkingdetails.html) for more detailed explanation about the different networking options.

 ## Course Solution